jmblack15/Pokedex/README.md

 Professor Oak, use the pokedex to get information on the pokemons of the Kanto region, you can do it too

+If you want to know all the pokemons of the Kanto region click [Here](https://pokedex-jmblack15.vercel.app/home)

 ## Table of contents

 - [Overview](#overview)